tangentsoft/pidp8i/doc/cc8-manual.md

 successfully.
 Reading the resulting SABR output from the compiler can therefore be quite helpful in optimizing your code.

+Related to all of this, the cross-compiler has some non-standard features to enable the interface between the main programme and the C library.
+This constitutes a compile time linkage system to allow for standard and vararg functions to be called in the library. **TODO:**
+Explain this.

 Remember: inline assembly is a feature of the cross-compiler only.
 The native OS/8 compiler ignores all preprocessor directives, including `#asm`!